JoseRoca/AfxNova/docs/Graphics /GdiPlus Flat  Api/GdiPlusBitmap.md

 | *bmp* | [in] Pointer to the **Bitmap** object. |
 | *xdpi* | [in] Single precision value that specifies the horizontal resolution in dots per inch. |
 | *ydpi* | [in] Single precision value that specifies the vertical resolution in dots per inch. |

+#### Remarks

+Use this function to set the desired resolution on a newly created bitmap.
+Changing the resolution of the image does not change its physical size.

 #### Example